collapsed-stacks/startups/questions/3952/where-to-get-people-for-core-startup-team.md

 - tagged: `hiring`, `team`
 - score: 1

-<p>I have an idea for startup, I am programmer and I know how to execute most of this idea.
-Also there is no problem for me to learn new stuff. </p>
+I have an idea for startup, I am programmer and I know how to execute most of this idea.
+Also there is no problem for me to learn new stuff.

-<p>But I also know that it is almost impossible to do it all right alone.
+But I also know that it is almost impossible to do it all right alone.
 So I need people for my startup team.
 But where do I find people if I cannot offer any starting money?
-Also perfect would to find people who share the vision, etc.</p>
+Also perfect would to find people who share the vision, etc.

 ## Answer 3953